Shoubhik95/OssAudit-24BCG10095-/README.md

 ## Project Description
-This project is based on understanding how open-source software works in a Linux environment using simple Bash scripting.
-For this project, I have chosen Python Programming Language as the main software.
+This project is about figuring out how open source software works on Linux.
+I used simple Bash scripting to learn about it.
+For this project I picked the Python Programming Language as the software I wanted to use.

-I have written different scripts to check system details, software availability, and basic system behavior.
-These scripts helped me understand how different system components work and how tasks can be automated using Bash scripting.
+I made a scripts to see what my system is like what software I have and how the system behaves.
+These scripts really helped me understand how all the parts of the system work together and how I can use Bash scripting to tasks.
+I learned a lot, about the system.
+How Python Programming Language works on Linux by using Bash scripting.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------